e-pet/e-pet.github.io/_posts/2022-06-06-separation-sufficiency.md

 In the following, assume that we have $n$ groups, $a=1$ , ..., $a=n$, and a binary outcome, $y\in \lbrace \text{True}, \text{False} \rbrace$, and assume that we are analyzing a classifier that returns a *risk score* $r\in [0, 1].$

 A classifier fulfills **separation** if $R \perp A \vert Y$, i.e., the risk score $R$ is independent of the group assignment $A$ given the (observed) outcome $Y$.
-In the binary outcome case, this translates to *balance of the average score in the positive/negative class* (Kleinberg et a.
+In the binary outcome case, this translates[^1] to *balance of the average score in the positive/negative class* (Kleinberg et a.
 2016), i.e.,

 $$
 \begin{gather}